 Somehow, for something this important they must have assumed that in the nearly 6 weeks of the Lord’s presence with them that He nevertheless had overlooked it!
-The result is that they developed their own “Criterion of Apostleship” and put forth two men, Barsabbas and Matthias who met their newly-and-self-contrived criterion:
+The result is that they developed their own “Criterion of Apostleship” and put forth two men, Barsabbas and Matthias, who met their newly-and-self-contrived requirement:

 The candidate must "have accompanied [the first disciples] all the time that the Lord Jesus went in and out among [them]—beginning with the baptism of John until the day that He was taken up from [them]."

-Consider this scene for a moment: they believed the Lord Christ left this matter incomplete, and then proceeded with no instruction from Him to solve this self-created "problem".
-They developed their own “Criterion of Apostleship” without the Lord's input, then discovered that two men, Barsabbas and Matthias, met the requirement!
+Consider this scene for a moment: they believed the Lord Christ left this matter incomplete, and then proceeded with no instruction from Him to solve a problem that they themselves created.
+They developed their own “Requirement of Apostleship” without the Lord's input, then discovered that two men, Barsabbas and Matthias, met the requirement!
 Then, they cast lots on the assumption that (only!) one of the two men must be the replacement for Judas: "Lord, which of these two is the one?"

-One could reasonably ask the question "Why, if both men met the criterion, were not both made apostles?"
+One could reasonably ask the question "If both men met the requirement, why were not both made apostles?"
 The whole business is as silly as it is careless.
 It is a stunning display of "unity" without the prerequisite foundation of solid instruction from the Lord they served.
 (The only explanation is immaturity with a generous mixture of carelessness.)

-A second example of false unity not based in doctrine is the Council of erusalem:
+A second example of false unity not based in doctrine is the Council of jerusalem:

 EDIT Feb 2019: for a detailed reference on the depth and scope of this error, see Matthias: The First Serious Error of the Apostles on this site.]